taliaperry/astro/README.md

 # Project Information

 See [about page](https://taliaperry.github.io/astro/about.html) for background information on the development of this project.
+This website's content is for educational purposes only.

 ## License